telekom/pubsub-horizon-vortex/README.md

 Vortex is a connector for transferring and transforming data from Kafka to MongoDB.
 It is custom tailored for the data produced and processed by Horizon.

+> **Note:** Vortex is an essential part of the Horizon ecosystem.
+Please refer to [documentation of the entire system](https://github.com/telekom/pubsub-horizon) to get the full picture.

 ## Prerequisites
 There's a docker-compose file included in this project which provides a Kafka, Kafka-UI, MongoDB and Zookeeper for local testing.
 - A running Kafka broker